-This is How I Became an Aesthetic Nurse Injector at a Cosmetic Clinic
+This is How I Became a Nurse Injector

 Is your love and passion for skin and beauty the same as your love of nursing?
-If skincare and cosmetics are something you’re passionate about, aesthetics nursing may be the career jump for you.
-Aesthetic nurses are registered nurses, with specialized training who provide aesthetic and cosmetic services and care to patients.
-Nurse.org caught up with Sabrina Caires BSN, RN, an aesthetics nurse based in California to learn how she became a nurse injector and her top tips for others who want to do the same!
+If skincare and cosmetics are something you’re passionate about, becoming a nurse injector may be the career jump for you.
+Nurse injectors are aesthetic nurses with specialized training who provide aesthetic and cosmetic services and care to patients.
+Nurse.org caught up with Sabrina Caires, BSN, RN, an aesthetics nurse based in California to learn how she became a nurse injector and her top tips for others who want to do the same!

-SC: Like other nurses, I have always been passionate about helping others.
-Honestly reflecting though, my parents instilled the idea at an early age that if I became a nurse, I would:
+Like other nurses, I have always been passionate about helping others.
+Honestly reflecting, though, my parents instilled the idea at an early age that if I became a nurse, I would:

 - Never be out of a job